MJ Melendez Player Props: Royals vs. Rangers

 - Melendez is batting .152 with two doubles, a home run and five walks.

-- This year, Melendez has tallied at least one hit in three of nine games (33.3%), and had multiple hits twice.
+- Melendez has gotten a hit in three of nine games this season (33.3%), with multiple hits twice.

+- He has hit a home run in one of nine games, and in 2.6% of his plate appearances.

-- Melendez has driven in a run in one game this year, and it was more than one in that game.
+- Melendez has an RBI in one game this year, and it was more than one in that game.

 - In three of nine games this year, he has scored, including multiple runs once.